karthicbz/blogApi_backend/README.md

 * User can delete the posts
 * User can view the comments for the posts
 * User can delete the comments, which actually update the comment as `[removed my admin]` and saves the deleted comment into other collection.
+* User can filter comments based on commenters

 ## Build with
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,express,mongodb,nodejs,postman,git)](https://skillicons.dev)